supercharge/hapi-aws-lambda/README.md

 This `@supercharge/hapi-aws-lambda` package let’s you use your [hapi.js](https://hapi.dev) HTTP server on AWS Lambda.

-This package wraps your hapi server and transforms an incoming event from Lambda and API Gateway into a request.
-The request will be injected into your hapi server and the resulting response transformed into an API-Gateway-compatible format.
+This package wraps your hapi server and transforms an incoming API Gateway event into an HTTP request.
+The request will be injected into your hapi server and the resulting response transformed *back* into an API-Gateway-compatible format.

 It’s basically a “done for you” package to run your hapi server in a serverless function AWS Lambda.